4 Mistakes When Interviewing Candidates That Hurt Your Talent Pipeline

 Many industries are fairly small, and word about bad interview behavior by employers spreads.
 You might lose out on top candidates because of this negative word of mouth, or they simply accept another offer from a company with better communication.

 Respecting a candidate’s time by communicating with them clearly and effectively is essential.
-HR teams should work with hiring managers to set clear timelines for the hiring process and communicate those to candidates, and ensure they follow up every time.
+HR teams should work with hiring managers to set clear timelines for the hiring process, communicate those to candidates, and ensure they follow up every time.

 3. Your Interview Experience is Poor